kushwith03/my-todo/README.md

 # To-Do List 📝

-A simple and clean **To-Do List** app built using **HTML, CSS, and JavaScript** as part of my frontend web development learning journey.
+A simple and clean **To-Do List** app built using **HTML, CSS,Bootstrap and JavaScript** as part of my frontend web development learning journey.
 It allows users to add and delete tasks dynamically in a responsive user interface.

 ## 🖥️ Demo